"Managed by your organization" removal instructions

 - Enable the "Hidden Files" (instructions on how to enable this feature) view, if it is not already enabled.

 - Navigate to the "\Windows\System32\" folder and delete "GroupPolicy", as well as "GroupPolicyUsers" folders (deleting requires Administrator's permissions).

 - Open the Windows "Run" tool by right-clicking the Windows icon in the taskbar and selecting "Run", or pressing the "CTRL" and "R" buttons simultaneously.

 - Wait for the command to execute and reboot the system.

-- Open the "Control Panel", navigate to "Programs and Features" ("Control Panel\All Control Panel Items\Programs and Features") and remove all questionable/unwanted applications.
+- Open the "Control Panel", navigate to "Programs and Features" ("Control Panel\All Control Panel Items\Programs and Features") and remove all dubious/unwanted applications.

-- Run a reputable anti-virus software, perform a full system scan and eliminate all detected threats.
+- Run reputable anti-virus software, perform a full system scan and eliminate all detected threats.